Martin Gritton: Career

 Although linked with a welcome return to Torquay United, he joined Lincoln City on 30 January 2006.
 The timing of this move meant that he played against Torquay United in two consecutive games.
-He was mostly used as a substitute in the 2006–07 season due to the form of Jamie Forrester.
+He was mostly used as a substitute in the 2006–07 season due to the form of Jamie Forrester and Mark Stallard.

 In January 2007 he joined Mansfield Town on loan for the remainder of the 2006–07 season.
 On 30 January 2007, he scored a hat-trick against his former club Torquay.
 He was released on a free transfer the following May, joining Macclesfield a few weeks later.